Heba-Atef99/Hospital_Management_System/README.md

 6. [Microsoft.VisualStudio.Web.CodeGeneration.Design(3.1.4)](https://www.nuget.org/packages/Microsoft.VisualStudio.Web.CodeGeneration.Design/3.1.4?_src=template)

 ##### Fourth: you need to write this command in the terminal   dotnet ef database update   to create the Hospital DB Database
-##### Fifth: you need to publish our database attached file by right click on the created Hospital DB in SQL Server Object Explorer
+##### Fifth: you need to publish our database HospitalDb.dacpac file in the Final_DB Folder by right click on the created Hospital DB in SQL Server Object Explorer then Publish Data_tier Application

 ## Features